 Sometimes content marketers and SEO pros feel at odds with each other, but let’s face it: You need one another.
 A well-crafted post is both easy to read and optimized for search.
 Let your SEO expert go in and ensure your tags are in place, check that your internal links are appropriate, etc. And when it comes to identifying guest posting opportunities on other sites, get this person’s two cents, too.
 Your search expert will help you evaluate which sites to avoid.

-Define the content creation & distribution workflow
+Define the content creation and distribution workflow

 Now it’s time to plan how you will get the work done.
 Here are some questions to ask that can help clarify roles, responsibilities and procedures.

 A few tools that can help you with your content efforts include editorial calendar software or templates, project management tools, analytics, mind-mapping tools and templates, tools for visual storytelling, pre-launch checklists for each content type, etc. (ClearVoice comes complete with strategy, project management and publisher tools… just sayin’).
 Tools to consider for distribution and promotion include social media dashboards, email marketing programs, employee advocacy and social selling solutions and influencer marketing platforms.